apache/flink/docs/apis/streaming_guide.md

 Typically the connector packages consist of a source and sink class (with the exception of Twitter where only a source is provided).
 To use these sources the user needs to pass Serialization/Deserialization schemas for the connectors for the desired types.
 (Or use some predefined ones)

-To run an application using one of these connectors usually additional third party components are required to be installed and launched, e.g. the servers for the message queues.
+To run an application using one of these connectors, additional third party components are usually required to be installed and launched, e.g. the servers for the message queues.
 Further instructions for these can be found in the corresponding subsections.
 [Docker containers](#docker-containers-for-connectors) are also provided encapsulating these services to aid users getting started with connectors.

 ### Apache Kafka

 This connector provides access to data streams from [Apache Kafka](https://kafka.apache.org/).
-For using this connector add the following dependency to your project:
+To use this connector, add the following dependency to your project:

 {% highlight xml %}
 <dependency>